roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 if you set `tags: ['!test']` to disable testing, no snapshot will be taken either.

-You can provide options to the `toMatchImageSnapshot` matcher using parameters.
+You can provide options to the `toMatchImageSnapshot` matcher using Storybook parameters.
 `defineAutoSnapshotParam()` is a helper function to provide autocompletion:

 ```tsx